-- The most noteworthy fact about the Spotted Handfish is their moderate air of mystery.
-This occurs because we still do not have detailed information about the species.
-They’re a very rare ocean species, and not well studied due to this fact.
-Yet what we do know about them fascinates marine biologists.
+- Firstly, the most noteworthy fact about the Spotted Handfish remains its moderate air of mystery.
+It’s a very rare ocean species, and not well studied.
+Yet, what we do know about it fascinates marine biologists.

-- Their name derives from the presence of rather highly adapted pectoral fins.
-These distinctive fins resemble human hands and the fish uses them to “walk” along the ocean floor!
-While they remain fully capable of swimming, of course, they actually “walk” more than they swim.
+- Secondly, its name derives from the presence of rather highly adapted pectoral fins.
+These resemble human hands and are used to move along the ocean floor.
+While it remains fully capable of swimming, of course, it actually walks more than it swims.

-- Due to their rarity, the IUCN lists them on their Red List as Critically Endangered.
-Yet the species isn’t just rare in numbers, they also inhabit an extremely limited territorial range.
-They only inhabit the estuary of the Derwent River, in Tasmania, and surrounding areas.
-Sadly, as a result, they’re highly vulnerable to many dangers.
+- Due to its rarity, the IUCN lists it on the Red List as Critically Endangered.
+The species also inhabits an extremely limited territorial range.
+Sadly, as a result, it is highly vulnerable to many dangers.

 Spotted Handfish Physical Description

-The interesting and quite different Spotted Handfish ranks as a most unusual creature.
-Most of all, their specialized pectoral fins cause them to stand out from other fish.
-These human hand-shaped fins serve as means of locomotion…but along the ocean floor, instead of via swimming!
+First of all, the interesting and quite different Spotted Handfish ranks as a most unusual creature.
+Most of all, its specialized pectoral fins cause it to stand out from other fish.
+These human hand-shaped fins serve as means of locomotion.

-While they possess distinctive features, the species remains a physically small one.
-Individuals rarely exceed 4.7 in (12 cm) in length, and most stay much smaller than that.
+However awesome, it nonetheless remains a physically small animal.
+That holds true due to the fact that individuals rarely exceed 4.7 in (12 cm) in length.
+In fact, most specimens stay much smaller than that.

-Their bodies display a cream colored background, and numerous spots cover the bodies.
-These typically display as either light brown or yellow-brown.
-The pattern and number of these spots often varies significantly between individuals.
+Also, the bodies display a cream-colored background, with numerous spots which are either light brown or yellow-brown.
+The pattern and number of these spots often vary significantly between individuals.

 Spotted Handfish Distribution, Habitat, and Ecology

-The Spotted Handfish has a quite limited and precise territory range.
-They only inhabit the estuary of the Derwent River in Australia and nearby regions.
-Therefore, the lack of complete information about the Spotted Handfish occurs because of their scarcity, not inaccessibility.
+First of all, the Spotted Handfish has a quite limited and precise territory range.
+It only inhabits the estuary of the Derwent River in Australia and nearby regions.
+Therefore, the lack of complete information about the species occurs because of its scarcity, not inaccessibility.

-While limited, their habitat consists of easily accessed depths.
-They live near the ocean floor, at shallow depths that do not exceed 98 ft (30 m), and typically stay much less.
+While limited, its habitat consists of easily accessed spots.
+The great majority of individuals apparently live near the ocean floor.
+Furthermore, these appear at shallow depths that do not exceed 98 ft (30 m).